Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 draw an counter-clockwise halo around her head and release your right-hand grip.
 Then do an anchor position in [open] position.

+#### Hustle whip inside turn into parallel position

+Same as a [hustle whip inside turn into open position] up to step 6.
+On step 6, immediately when the follower's back becomes visible, slide your fingers across her back, shoulder, and arm into a [parallel] hold.

 #### Hustle whip outside turn

 The footwork is the same as a [hustle whip], and the handwork is the same up to